DarrenOfficial/lavalink-list/docs/index.md

 SSL one needed `”secure”` to be set to true at client side, whilst the one without SSL should just works.

+Special thanks to those that host lavalink; if you host a lavalink server for your bot and would like to share it with the community, please share it here!
+Simply open a pull request.

+We love you <3

 ### Hosting guide: